Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Best for: Buyers who want a close-knit community with city access and a village atmosphere.

-Milton is known for its rolling hills, parks, and some of the best public schools in Massachusetts.
-It’s a great choice for families who prioritize education and outdoor activities.
+Milton is known for its rolling hills, parks, and direct access to the Blue Hills Reservation.
+It’s a great choice if outdoor access is high on your list.
 The town has a suburban feel but remains close enough to Boston for an easy commute.

 Commute: Around 20 minutes by car; public transit options include buses connecting to the Red Line.